 At CWB, we are committed to manage our environmental impact responsibility.
 We recognize that we have a part to play in Canada’s transition to net-zero emissions by managing our direct and indirect climate impact, supporting the ongoing success of our clients as they strive to achieve their climate goals and mitigating the risks associated with climate change.

 Learn more about our approach in our 2022 Sustainability Report, located here.

 Reducing greenhouse gas (GHG) emissions

-To manage environmental risks and to help mitigate our overall impact on the environment, we evaluate potential risks as part of our credit granting process.
-If potential environmental risks are identified that cannot be resolved to our satisfaction, the application will be denied.
-Further detail is provided in our annual report.
+To manage environmental risks and help mitigate our overall impact on the environment, we evaluate potential risks as part of our credit granting process.
+We continue to further integrate environmental risk factors, including climate risk, into our Risk Management framework.